Remote Working in Private Equity - Hunt Scanlon Media

 The benefits of remote working can be defined by two core tenets: Work life balance and less travel time, according to the Russell Reynolds report.
 The survey respondents often mentioned the time they had gained with their families and especially their children as an extremely positive aspect.
 In addition, private matters, they said, can often be dealt with more flexibly.
 Adaptability of working hours and the location of work was also cited, as well as the possibility of being able to work in a highly concentrated manner in certain situations.

-“In order to stand out in the market and remain competitive, funds should dedicate more time on building team spirit, so that this can be maintained even when working remotely,” the Russell Reynolds report said.
-Many of the respondents said that efficiency is higher with remote work, and that they often concentrate better when working from home.

 Nevertheless, a certain amount of time in the office on-site is appreciated and also felt to be important in order to revive the team spirit and collaboration, respondents said.
-“Another aspect of improving the team spirit are team events that were cancelled due to the pandemic, and they should be revived,” Russell Reynolds said.
-“Home office, flexible working hours, as well as the possibility to go to a centrally located office are perceived as important.
-Of equal importance is the investment in technology to support remote working.
-All in all, flexibility as a holistic construct of the new way of working is perceived by the PE professionals as attractive.”
+“As always, there is no